Context

 lecture écailles2

-The samples can be used to genetically characterise the individuals or populations concerned, to analyse them retrospectively (historical samples) in the light of global or local changes and thus to assess their influence on the demography and genetics of fish populations.
+The samples can be used to genetically describe the individuals or populations concerned, analyse them retrospectively (historical samples) in light of global or local changes and thus assess their effects on the demographics and genetics of fish populations.

-In addition, through microchemistry, the analysis of these tissues also makes it possible to characterise trophic interactions and energy transfers (within and between ecosystems), to look back at the environmental conditions in which these animals live and thus assess their long-term effects on fish populations.
+In addition, microchemical, analysis of these tissues can assess trophic interactions and energy transfers (within and between ecosystems), to examine the environmental conditions in which these fish lived and thus assess long-term effects of these conditions on fish populations.

 To find out more about using samples :